kashyap99saksham/MACHINE-LEARNING/README.md

 	Its symbol is sigma (o-)
 	Formula : square root of variance
 # :cloud: Variance
-	To Calculate variance , take each difference,square it,then average
+	To Calculate variance , take each difference, square it,then average the result
-     the result

 # :ring: Correlation
-    There must be cause and effect relationship,simultaneous changes in two variables.
+    There must be cause and effect relationship, simultaneous changes in two variables.

    *formulaa* :-
  **R^2^ = ((predicted_value - mean_value)^2^/(Y_value - mean_value)^2^)^2^**
  what/how is the role of independent variable on dependent variable

+# * Classification *

+# ⭐️ Types of Classification MODELS:

+					  (Linear models)
+ - Logistic Regression

+						(Linear models)
+ - K-Nearest Neighbors (K-NN)
+ - Support Vector Machine
+ - Kernal SVM
+ - Naive Bayes
+ - Decision Tree Classification
+ - Random Forest Classification

+## Logistic Regression
+Ques.)
+What is difference between logistic regression and linear regression?

+The essential  **difference between**  these two is that  **Logistic regression**  is used when the dependent variable is binary in nature.
+In contrast,  **Linear regression**  is used when the dependent variable is continuous and nature of the  **regression**  line is  **linear**.

+==It use sigmoid function to make the curve for binary data==